paytonshaltis/wordle-guesser/README.md

-# Wordle Best Guesser
+# Wordle Guesser
-A program that determines the best next guess for Wordle.
+A simple web application that helps suggest words for the popular word game Wordle.

-Todo:
+## Current Features:
-- Add list of all (or many) possible words ranked.
+- Accept user input for the current status of the game.
+This includes indicating which words have been guessed, and which letters from these guesses were determined to be of which color (gray, yellow, or green).
-- Show the total number of words remaining.
+- Generate a list of all possible words that _could_ be correct based on all previously-guessed words and the status of their letters.
-- Show how many words were eliminated with each guess.
+- Use an original algorithm for determining the next best word to guess.
+The 'next best word' is determined based on how many other possible words can be eliminated through the evaluation of specific letters.